necroware/gameport-adapter/README.md

 ## Which joysticks were tested?

-Many joysticks in the wild are using the same digital protocol or are backwards compatible to the analog joysticks as they were used nack in the days in DOS.
+Many joysticks in the wild are using the same digital protocol or are backwards compatible to the analog joysticks as they were used back in the days in DOS.
 Following list contains all the devices wich were reported by others as working so far: